Viability and Arbitrage under Knightian Uncertainty: Introduction

-The main result is based on a number of other results that are of independent interest.
-To start with, in contrast to risk, it is no longer possible to characterize viability through the existence of a single linear pricing measure (or equivalent martingale measure).
+The second key result is the Fundamental Theorem of Asset Pricing.
+In contrast to risk, it is no longer possible to characterize viability through the existence of a single linear pricing measure (or equivalent martingale measure).
 Instead, it is necessary to use a suitable \emph{nonlinear} pricing expectation, that we call a sublinear martingale expectation.
 A sublinear expectation has the common properties of an expectation including monotonicity, preservation of constants, and positive homogeneity, yet it is no longer additive.
 Indeed, sublinear expectations can be represented as the supremum of a class of (linear) expectations, an operation that does not preserve linearity\footnote{In economics, such a representation theorem appears first in \cite{GilboaSchmeidler89}.
 Sublinear expectations also arise in Robust Statistics, compare \cite{Huber81}, and they play a fundamental role in theory of risk measures in Finance, see \cite{Artzneretal99} and \cite{FoellmerSchied11}.}.
-Nonlinear expectations arise naturally for \emph{preferences} in decision--theoretic models of ambiguity--averse preferences (\cite{GilboaSchmeidler89}, \cite{Maccheronietal06}).
-It is interesting to see that a similar nonlinearity arises here for the \emph{pricing} functional\footnote{\cite{BeissnerRiedel16}) develop a general theory of equilibria with such nonlinear prices under Knightian uncertainty.}.
+Nonlinear expectations arise in decision--theoretic models of ambiguity--averse preferences (\cite{GilboaSchmeidler89}, \cite{Maccheronietal06}).
+It is interesting to see that a similar nonlinearity arises here for the \emph{pricing} functional.
+A general theory of equilibrium with such sublinear prices is developed in \cite{BeissnerRiedel19}\footnote{Given that we have a nonlinear price system, one might wonder whether agents can generate arbitrage gains by splitting a consumption bundle into two or more plans.
+The convexity of our price functional excludes such arbitrage opportunities, see Proposition 1 in \cite{BeissnerRiedel19}.}.

-The common order shapes equilibrium asset prices.
-We study various common orders and how they are related to versions of the \emph{Efficient Market Hypothesis}.
-The original (strong) version of the Efficient Market Hypothesis (\cite{Fama70}) states that properly discounted expected returns of assets are equal under the common prior.
-We show that the original Efficient Market Hypothesis holds true under the very strong assumption that the common order is induced by expected payoffs under a common prior, i.e. when agents' preferences are monotone with respect to expected payoffs under a common prior.

-When the common order is given by the almost sure ordering under a given prior, we obtain the weak form of the Efficient Market Hypothesis; it states that expected returns are equal under some probability measure that is \emph{equivalent} to the common prior.
-This order allows agents to use risk--adjusted probabilities (or stochastic discount factors based on the marginal rate of substitution) to price financial claims (compare \cite{Cochrane01} and \cite{RiSh05}).
-We thus obtain the classic version of the Fundamental Theorem of Asset Pricing (\cite{HarrisonKreps79, HarrisonPliska81, DuffieHuang85, DalangMortonWillinger90,DelbaenSchachermayer98}).

-Under conditions of Knightian uncertainty, our main results lead to new versions of the Efficient Market Hypothesis.